jfzhang95/pytorch-video-recognition/README.md

 ## Experiments
 These models were trained in machine with NVIDIA TITAN X 12gb GPU.
 Note that I splited train/val/test data for each dataset using sklearn.
-If you want to train models using official train/val/test data, you can look in the repo in the folder dataloaders for a file called dataset.py, and modify it to your needs.
+If you want to train models using official train/val/test data, you can look in [dataset.py](https://github.com/jfzhang95/pytorch-video-recognition/blob/master/dataloaders/dataset.py), and modify it to your needs.

 Currently, I only trained C3D model in UCF and HMDB datasets.
 The train/val/test accuracy and loss curves for each experiment are shown below: